xpatilakshay/Employee-Management-System-Java-Projects/README.md

 # Employee-Management-System-Java-Projects
-This project is Made Bu @axshaypatil (Akshay Patil) With the help of toutorials and it contains java swing technology with jdbc connectivity
+This project is Made By @xpatilakshay (Akshay Patil) With the help of toutorials and it contains java swing technology with jdbc connectivity

 INTRODUCTION :